zann1x/enjoyingredients/README.md

 1. **Update the Content API key**

-    Add a integration for Gatsby in Ghost and copy the generated Content API Key into .ghost.json.
-Also update the API URL in this file for the development config.
+    Add a integration for Gatsby in Ghost and copy the generated Content API Key into `.ghost.json`.
+Also update the API URL to `http://localhost:2368` in this file for the development config.